johangu/apple-swift.vim/README.md

 # apple-swift.vim
-Apple swift utils for vim
+A copy of the utils from [apple/swift](https://github.com/apple/swift) to run as a plug in vim